How to Find out What It Actually Costs You to Live

 - If my expenses are more than my income, I’ve got a problem.

-- If the reverse is true, this means I will have money left over that I can use for savings, investments or entertainment.
+- If the reverse is true, this means I will have money left over that I can use for savings, investments or items I may want to buy.

-Before you get too happy with the results, bear in mind that you will have to pay income tax on your gross earnings.
+Once you have your results, bear in mind that you will have to pay income tax on your gross earnings, so you might not have as much to spend as you think you do!

 By looking at your tax forms from last year, you can get a fair idea about what that figure will be.
 Subtract it from your total gross earnings.

-Now you know how much your net income is and can compare it with your cot of living!
+Now you know how much your net income is and can compare it with your cost of living!

 You may be thinking that seeking out all of this information and placing it on a chart is a waste of time, but the truth is that you cannot really know where you stand financially in life if you don’t do this.